heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-creating-windows-installer-package-with-wix-toolset.md

 comments: true
 ---

-{% include figure.html src="https://i.imgur.com/9RPzlsd.png" alt="screenshot" caption="Welcome dialog" %}
+{% include figure.html src="https://i.imgur.com/9RPzlsd.png" caption="Welcome dialog" %}

 I have been working with Windows-based installation development for some time, and for some software projects that required simple deployment, I preferred to use a basic `.msi` installer package.
 And to do that, my first go-to tool is [WiX Toolset](http://wixtoolset.org/).